Sushant-Gadyal/Code-Calender/README.md

 3. Efficient Time Management: Users can manage their coding practice more effectively by viewing their activity over time, helping them allocate their study and practice sessions better.

-<strong>Note - Please enter valid Codeforces and LeetCode Handles , otherwise it wont.</strong
+<strong>Note - Please enter valid Codeforces and LeetCode Handles , otherwise it wont work.</strong>

   ☺️\
 Author - Sushant Gadyal\